 Paid Family Leave

 In 2016, CWGPP led the research team that wrote the most comprehensive report of its kind detailing design and implementation options for a paid family and medical leave insurance program in Minnesota; the foundation of legislation introduced and eventually passed by the Minnesota Senate.
-CWGPP is currently conducting research focused on the unique paid family and medical leave needs within rural communities.
+In 2018–19 CWGPP is conducted research focused on the unique paid family and medical leave needs within rural communities.